mikhailkollen/data-api/README.md

 This is a RESTful API for storing tasks of a to-do app.
 The API allows users to create, read, update, and delete tasks.

-## Getting Started

-To use this API, you will need to have access to a web browser or a tool for making HTTP requests.
-You will also need to have knowledge of HTTP methods (GET, POST, PUT, DELETE) and JSON.

 ### Base URL

 The base URL for the API is: `https://tough-bee-bonnet.cyclic.app/`